mike-babb/seattle_streets/README.md

 │   ├── step_03_find_discontinuities.ipynb - use NetworkX to identify discontinuities and create the added segments.
 │   ├── step_04_prepare_graphs_and_stats.ipynb - conduct analyses on the added segments.
 │   ├── step_05_drawn_an_nx_graph.ipynb - plot a NetworkX graph object of Galer.
 The plot changes everytime the code is run.
-│   ├── streets_to_remove.txt - a list (nine, as of 2024/12/25) of short segments from the original data that can be removed.
-These are most likely erronneous data artifacts inadvertently left in during data processing by the City of Seattle.
-These were discovered by panning around a qGIS map visually identifying oddities.
-I have no doubt there are more to discover.
-In step 2, this file can be loaded and used to remove the erroneous segments.
 │   └── utils.py - functions used throughout the notebooks.
 ├── data
 │   ├── Seattle_City_Limits_3136622578314448116.gpkg - Seattle City Limits downloaded from the City of Seattle.
 Only used in the qGIS map.
 │   ├── Street_Network_Database_SND_5117857036965774451.gpkg - Stree Network downloaded from the City of Seattle.
 This is the starting file.
 │   ├── Street_Network_Database_Seattle_Central_Streets.csv - A list of Street IDs curated using qGIS.
 Included for use in Step 02.
-│   └── blank_street_type_modified.xlsx - Roads with a manually created classifications.
+│   ├── blank_street_type_modified.xlsx - Roads with a manually created classifications.
 Used to ensure that every road has a classification (AVE, WAY, PL, for example.)
+│   └── streets_to_remove.txt - a list (12, as of 2024/1/10) of short segments from the original data that can be removed.
+These are most likely erronneous data artifacts inadvertently left in during data processing by the City of Seattle.
+These were discovered by panning around a qGIS map visually identifying oddities.
+I have no doubt there are more to discover.
+In step 2, this file can be loaded and used to remove the erroneous segments.
 ├── graphics
 │   ├── barplot_miles.png - barplot of the total miles by road type and road status.
 │   ├── barplot_segment_count.png - barplot of the total number of segments by road type and road status.
 │   ├── ex_01_galer.png - street sections added to Galer.
 │   ├── ex_02_overall.png - street sections added across the City of Seattle.
 │   ├── ex_03_north_capitol_hill.png - street sections added in north Capitol Hill.
+│   ├── ex_04_most_added_segments.png - streets with the most added segments.
+│   ├── ex_05_longest_added_segments.png - street with the longest added segments.
+│   ├── ex_06_shortest_segment.png - screenshot of the shortest added segment.
-│   ├── ex_04_51.png - street sections added for all roads named 51st.
+│   ├── ex_07_51.png - street sections added for all roads named 51st.
+│   ├── ex_08_15th_ave_w.png - erroneous segments for 15TH AVE W.
+│   ├── ex_09_sw_florida_st.png - erroneous segments for SW FLORDIA ST.
 │   ├── histogram_ALL_streets.png - histogram for all roads.
 │   ├── histogram_AVE.png - histograms for roads of type: Avenue
 │   ├── histogram_BLVD.png - histogram for roads of type: Boulevard